rflo2/3D-NaissIJ/README.md

 2. Choose script parameters :
    - Check save results to automatically save measurement and segemntation preview in the image folder
    - For the cytoplasme segmentation, corresponding parameters are :
-     - CELLPOSE Python environment folder and model file : Specify the path for the CellposeSAM environment folder (containing python.exe) and the path for the 3D-NaissiJ cellpose model file.
+     - CELLPOSE Python environment folder and model file : Specify the path for the Cellpose environment folder (containing python.exe) and the path for the 3D-NaissiJ cellpose model file.
      - CELLPOSE Channel and diameter : Specify the WGA channel as well as a cell diameter in pixel
      - MERGE LABELS, minimal IoU : Specify the a minimal Intersection Over Union to merge cellpose segmentation along the Z axis (around 0.6 - 0.8)
      - OPTIONNAL: labels erosion : Specify a value in pixel to reduce cytoplasm size